MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/use-the-oracle-database-adapter-with-sharepoint.md

 ## Troubleshooting

 -   On 64-bit machines you must make sure that 32-bit Oracle client components are also installed.
-This is because [!INCLUDE[vs2010](../../includes/vs2010-md.md)] and it’s wizards will be running as a 32-bit process requiring access to 32-bit components during development.
+This is because Visual Studio and it’s wizards will be running as a 32-bit process requiring access to 32-bit components during development.